-In the result list we have 2 different songs by the same Artist “Led Zeppelin”.
-We noticed that in this result set we retrieved many songs of British Artist.
-The Artists of the Query Song are also a British Band.
-One reason could be that British English is different than American English.
-The genres that are retrieved are Rock, Pop, R&B and Rap in decreasing order.
+The result contains 2 different tracks by the same artist “Led Zeppelin”.
+It is noticed that the result set contains a number of tracks by British artists.
+The artist who made the query track is also also a British Band. which leads us to the speculation that the cluster might be attributed to different language use between British English and American English .
+The genres of the retrieved tracks are Rock, Pop, R&B and Rap, when ranked in decreasing order.

-Query Song 2: One by U2
+Query Track 2: One by U2

 Result list: